spoike/dotfiles/README.md

 3. Look through the settings.
 Change what you want to change.

-4. Run the install script. `cd ~/dotfiles && ./install.sh`
+4. Run the install script. `cd ~/dotfiles && make`

-## What does `./install.sh` do?
+## What does the Makefile do?

 The installer/bootstrapper scripts will attempt to do the following things:

-* Symlink the dotfiles in the repo to your home directory
+* Symlink the dotfiles in the repo's castle directory to your home directory

 * Merges some config files, e.g. `.gitconfig`, to the ones you have.
-They are specified in the `mergeable` folder
+They are specified in the `mergeable` folder.
+The reason for the merge is to have credentials out of the public repo.

-* Install common OSS packages and tools I use at work and home.
+* Install common OSS packages and tools I use both at work and home.
 On mac it will attempt to install XCode Command Line Tools and Homebrew.